-So you’ve alighted from your first-time flight to Istanbul, Turkey, managed to locate your hotel and are ready to embrace all the options you have in Istanbul.
+So you’ve alighted from your first-time flight to Istanbul, Turkey, managed to locate your hotel and are ready to embrace all Istanbul has to offer.

 But first, maybe you want to go shopping.
 Here’s what you need to know before you even attempt to enter a bazaar.

 Check opening times…

 Or don’t, but have an alternative destination to go to if the Grand Bazaar is closed due to a Muslim holiday.
 Don’t bother popping in on Sundays.

 Pickpockets and bag slashers will spot you if you don’t have your wits about you, it’s that simple.
 They have been in the business for generations (probably), are desperate and know the territory much better than you, so try not to stand out.
 And leave your valuables somewhere safe; it’s best to bring a set amount of money you wish to spend anyway, believe me!

 When you travel to Istanbul you can accept the reality of haggling or get ripped off and cursed at.
 Pazarlıkor bargaining is part of the culture in Turkey: it’s a conversation, a social interaction and a show of respect, so it’s best to learn it and come to shop with an open mind and a generous dash of extra patience.
 Keep a poker face, check prices for similar items at various stalls (or check the value with a local friend) and decide what the fair price would be for you to pay.
 When a shopkeeper enquires how much you’d like to pay, simply ask again what the price is, letting them start the process.
 Here’s the tricky bit: you shouldn’t go too low with your counter offer not to offend, that’s why you’ve checked out the competition before.
 Deflate the price as much as you deem the shopkeeper has inflated it, and soon enough you’ll both arrive at a happy (and hopefully fair) place for both parties.

 Discounts and Fees